chedim/cliffhanger/README.md

 `<mutations>` and `<alternative mutations>` is a list of mutations that should be performed on the data tree every time the corresponding trigger evaluates to true.

 # Tree traversal
-Any identifier (that is, not a keyword or a literal) used in either trigger condition or a mutation instricts CH to traverse the data tree down from the current node to its child with that identifier.
+Any identifier (that is, not a keyword or a literal) used in either trigger condition or a mutation instructs CH to traverse the data tree down from the current node to its child with that identifier.
 Identifiers can be separated either with "/" or " ", for example:

 ```system file /etc/cliffhanger/config```